Haircut One Hundred: Reunions

-In 2004, more than 20 years after their split, Haircut 100 (including Heyward) reunited for the VH1 show Bands Reunited and performed "Love Plus One" and "Fantastic Day".
+In 2004, more than 20 years after their split, Haircut One Hundred (including Heyward) reunited for the VH1 show Bands Reunited and performed "Love Plus One" and "Fantastic Day".
 There were no further appearances from the band until five years later in 2009, when they rekindled their friendship via Facebook, and Heyward invited the rest of the band to perform at one of his solo gigs.
 The band (comprising Heyward, Jones, Nemes and Cunningham) then played London's Indig02 on 28 January 2011, performing Pelican West in its entirety.
 The performance was recorded and released as a live CD.
 In 2013, the band's official website stated that they had been working on new material together; however, it has not been released.

 Though he did not mention new Haircut One Hundred material, Heyward commented in 2017 interviews that he has a "deep love" for the band, and is "ever hopeful" that the band will eventually reform for a reunion show at the Roundhouse.

 In November 2022, Heyward announced on his Facebook page that the Pelican West album was due for a new Super Deluxe 4CD re-issue in early 2023.
-To celebrate the forthcoming release, Haircut 100 will be featured in a BBC Radio 2 Piano Room session on 16 February 2023 and will perform a one off show at the O2 Shepherd's Bush Empire, London, on 12 May 2023.
+To celebrate the forthcoming release, Haircut One Hundred featured in a BBC Radio 2 Piano Room session on 16 February 2023, in which they played a cover of Harry Styles' "As It Was".
+They also announced a warm-up show at the O2 Academy Oxford on 6 May 2023, and a one off show at the O2 Shepherd's Bush Empire, London, on 12 May 2023.
+In June 2023 the band announced a UK tour in October and November 2023 at which old and new material was to be played.
+Heyward has confirmed on his Patreon website that a new album's worth of material has been written.